![]() |

 True to its authentic

 nature, Christmas is not a big commercial event in Venice.
-Christmas
+Typical

 Merceria, the Rialto,